shuvanon/Tic-Tac-Toe-Alpha-Beta-Pruning/README.md

-# TicTacToe_AI
+# Tic Tac Toe Alpha-Beta-Pruning

-A Tic-tac-toe game where machine uses minimax algorithm with alpha-beta pruning against human player to a certain depth to make a move.
+A Tic-tac-toe game where machine uses Minimax algorithm with alpha-beta pruning against human player to a certain depth to make a move.

 ## Technology